Gas decree must be clearer: region asks court for ruling

 The legal proceedings will commence with a hearing before the preliminary relief judge on December 7 at 1:00 p.m. at the court in The Hague.
 The preliminary relief judge will decide, in anticipation of the appeal being heard by the Council of State, whether the decision may be implemented until then or whether it will be suspended.

-Assessment of gas decision
+Assessment of gas decree

 The Groningen authorities assess the determination decision for the following gas year on an annual basis.
 The appeal procedure is initiated by the province of Groningen, the municipalities of Midden-Groningen, Het Hogeland, Eemsdelta, Groningen, Oldambt, Westerkwartier, Veendam, Stadskanaal, Pekela, and Westerwolde, the Groningen Safety Region, and the Noorderzijlvest and Hunze en Aa’s water boards.